phac-nml/irida/doc/user/administrator/index.md

 Uploading Data to IRIDA
 =======================
-IRIDA comes with a tool for uploading data from an Illumina MiSeq instrument to IRIDA using the REST API.
-Please see the [uploading data guide](uploader-tool/) for more information on how to upload data.
+IRIDA comes with a tool for uploading data from a sequencer to IRIDA using the REST API.
+Please see the [IRIDA Uploader](https://github.com/phac-nml/irida-uploader) for more information on how to upload data.

 Displaying IRIDA Platform Updates/Announcements
 ===============================================